Onemanwolf/gRPC_WebApi_Kafka/Labs/Sessions/Add-Kafka-Consumer-Producer.md

 confluent-kafka-dotnet is made available via NuGet.
 It’s a binding to the C client librdkafka, which is provided automatically via the dependent librdkafka.redist package for a number of popular platforms (win-x64, win-x86, debian-x64, rhel-x64 and osx).

-To reference confluent-kafka-dotnet from within a Visual Studio project, run the following command in the Package Manager Console:
+To reference confluent-kafka-dotnet and Newtonsoft.Json from within a Visual Studio project, run the following command in the Package Manager Console:

 ```

 PM> Install-Package Confluent.Kafka
+PM> Install-Package Newtonsoft.Json -Version 13.0.1

 ```